-We use TPE to evaluate 100 sets of hyperparameters and the one giving the best validation score, i.e., the smallest MSE on validation data, is chosen as the optimal hyperparameters.
-Results indicate that the combination of N1=10, N2=10, N3=0, and lr=0.08 gives the best validation score.
-To investigate the impact of hyperparameters on NN prediction accuracy, we show the 100 sets of hyperparameters and their resulting R^2 scores in predicting the 1000 test data in Figure 8.
+$N_2 = 10$ , $N_3 = 0$ , and lr = 0.08 gives the best validation score.
+To investigate the impact of hyperparameters on NN prediction accuracy, we show the 100 sets of hyperparameters and their resulting $R^2$ scores in predicting the 1000 test data in Fig. 8.
 The figure indicates that different hyperparameter values result in dramatically different NN performance.
-The prediction R^2 scores range from 0.66 to 0.93 where 32 hyperparameter sets have the R^2 scores over 0.90.
-The selected optimal NN producing the smallest MSE on the validation data also gives the best prediction performance on the test data with the R^2 score of 0.93.
-It is desired that the best NN model chosen by validation data gives the best predictions, however, in practice it is not always the case, especially when the prediction data deviates a lot from the validation data.
-Extrapolation is always a difficulty in surrogate modeling and several researches are going on to improve the extrapolation accuracy (Gal, 2014).
+The prediction $R^2$ scores range from 0.66 to 0.93, and 32 hyperparameter sets have $R^2$ scores over 0.90.
+The selected optimal NN producing the smallest MSE on the validation data also gives the best prediction performance on the test data with the $R^2$ score of 0.93.
+It is desired that the best NN model chosen by validation data gives the best predictions; however, in practice it is not always the case, especially when the prediction data deviate a lot from the validation data.
+Extrapolation is always a difficulty in surrogate modeling, and research is ongoing to improve extrapolation accuracy.

-Although NNs perform significantly different with different combination of hyperparameters, the TPE algorithm can efficiently find the high-performing NNs based on previous samples information.
-As shown in Figure 8, good-performing NNs prefer simple architectures with 2 hidden layers, e.g., most blue lines have N3 of 0.
-After TPE finds a good architecture of N1=10 and N2=10, it samples around this architecture in the hyperparameter space to fine tune the learning rate till finds the most suitable lr of 0.08.
-This work considers 5 hyperparameters with limited choices, increasing the dimensions and possible choices of the hyperparameters would make the search more thorough and could produce a better-performing
+Although NNs perform significantly different with a different combination of hyperparameters, the TPE algorithm can efficiently find high-performing NNs based on previous sample information.
+As shown in Fig. 8, good-performing NNs prefer simple architectures with two hidden layers; e.g., most blue lines have $N_3$ of 0.
+After TPE finds a good architecture of $N_1 = 10$ and $N_2 = 10$ , it samples around this architecture in the hyperparameter space to fine tune the learning rate until it finds the most suitable Ir of 0.08.
+This work considers five hyperparameters with limited choices; increasing the dimensions and possible choices of the hyperparameters would make the search more thorough and could produce a better-performing NN.

-NN.
 Our surrogate method with SVD can accelerate the optimization process by reducing the NN training time.